MikroElektronika/mikrosdk_click_v2/clicks/pac1944/README.md

 float pac1944_get_calc_measurement ( pac1944_t *ctx, uint8_t meas_sel, uint8_t ch_sel, uint8_t avg_sel, uint8_t meas_mode );
 ```

-## Examples Description

-> This demo application shows an example of measuring voltage,
-> current and power in a selected part of the circuit.
-Note that
-> PAC1944 is a high side power monitor, therefore the desired
-> channel should be connected accordingly.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initialization of I2C module, log UART and additional pins.